b3-exmo/b3-exmo.github.io/docs/Critical thinking/impossible-gospel.md

 &nbsp;

 I'll acknowledge that I'm "preaching" with air quotes from a book that I don't believe in, but that's part of why I feel it's important.
-People *believe this*, perhaps presented in a less harsh manner, but much of Christianity accepts that Jesus' atonement is sufficient for you, for me, for anyone's sins.
+People *believe this*, though perhaps presented in a less harsh manner.
+Much of Christianity accepts that Jesus' atonement is sufficient for you, for me, for anyone's sins.
 In comes Mormonism, wagging their finger to assert "nu-uh!
-Jesus appeared [[First Vision#1832|in 1820 or maybe 1832]], and said you have to earn it!
+Jesus appeared [[First Vision#1832|in 1820 or maybe 1832]], and said *you have to earn* it!
 You gotta *qualify* for forgiveness!"

 And then they complain when mainstream Christianity tries to distance itself from the weird Utah people.